 Main Student Account (AR, Accounts Receivable)

 This account is used for tuition, room and board, class fees and miscellaneous charges accrued by using your Whitman ID card to purchase things on campus.
 Finance charges are assessed monthly on balances over $100 that are more than 30 days old.

 Student Accounts will email per-semester invoices to students' WhitMail address twice a year.
 The first, our Annual Invoice, is mailed in June, with estimated costs for the entire school year, and includes estimated financial aid.
 This invoice will allow you to calculate the payment amount that must be paid by mid-August in order to be able to finalize your registration for Fall semester.

 Please complete the 'Account Authorization' item on my.whitman.edu, so that we can discuss your account details with your parent(s), guardian, or other designated person.
 You'll need to give us their full name, and relationship to you.

-We send another paper billing for Spring semester in mid-December.
-This one is a semester statement of account.
-The statement is forward-dated to include charges for the upcoming semester's charges, estimated financial aid credits, if applicable, and a payment amount needed to clear the Business Office Hold on Registration.
-You will receive this paper billing statement if you have preregistered for classes prior to December.
+We send another paper invoice, for Spring semester only, in mid-December.
+It will include the upcoming semester's charges, estimated financial aid credits, if applicable, and a payment amount needed to clear the Business Office Hold on Registration.
+You will receive this paper invoice if you have preregistered for classes prior to December.
 Payment is due after the New Year's holiday, approximately two weeks before the first day of class.
 Though the campus is usually closed during Winter Break, we will receipt payments and process mail during this time.

 *** Spring semester 2024 payment is due January 10, 2024 ***